Jason Bourne (film): Plot

 Lee secretly alerts Bourne to the CIA team closing in.
-She believes that he can be persuaded to return to the agency after seeing his behavior report.
-After avoiding the team, Bourne tracks Malcolm Smith, an ex-Treadstone operative, in London and arranges to meet him in Paddington Plaza.
-Meanwhile, Lee persuades Dewey's boss, Edwin Russell, the National Intelligence Director, to allow her to contact Bourne in person and attempt to bring him back in.
-Dewey, who opposes her plan, secretly instructs the Asset to eliminate her team and kill Bourne.
+After seeing his behavior report, she believes he can be persuaded to return to the agency.
+Bourne avoids the team, then tracks down ex-Treadstone operative Malcolm Smith in London, arranging to meet him in Paddington Plaza.

+Meanwhile, Lee persuades Dewey's boss, Director of National Intelligence Edwin Russell, to let her contact Bourne in person to try to bring him back in.
+Dewey, who opposes her plan, secretly instructs The Asset to eliminate Lee's team and him.

-Bourne confronts Smith, who confesses that Webb was not just an analyst for Treadstone but played a significant role in creating it; Webb threatened to expose the program when he discovered that Dewey sent agents to recruit Bourne, as he didn't want his son to become one of their assassins.
-The Asset killed Webb under Dewey's orders in Beirut, framing it as a terrorist attack to incentivize Bourne to join Treadstone.
-The Asset interrupts and kills Smith when Bourne uses him as a human shield, and then Bourne escapes.
-He locates Lee, who admits she is uncomfortable with Dewey's methods and directs Bourne to a convention in Las Vegas.
+Bourne confronts Smith, who admits Webb helped create Treadstone.
+After Dewey sent agents to recruit Webb's son, David (i.e., Bourne), Webb threatened to expose the program to prevent him from becoming a CIA assassin.
+The Asset killed Webb under Dewey's orders in Beirut by staging what appeared to be a terrorist attack, which helped the CIA push Bourne into joining Treadstone.

+The Asset interrupts and kills Smith when Bourne uses him as a human shield.
+Bourne escapes, then later locates Lee, who tells him that, for different reasons, they both want Dewey gone.
+She then directs him to a convention in Las Vegas.

-Dewey is scheduled to attend a public debate with Aaron Kalloor, CEO of social media giant Deep Dream.
+Dewey is scheduled to attend a public debate with Aaron Kalloor, the CEO of social media giant Deep Dream.
 Kalloor is the public face of corporate social responsibility in the Internet age, but was secretly funded by Dewey in the startup stage.

-Dewey intends to use Deep Dream for real-time mass surveillance alongside the latest incarnation of the CIA's targeted assassination "Beta" program, a more ruthless version of Blackbriar in which the assassin can murder anyone to get to the target.
-However, Kalloor has started having second thoughts about giving the CIA access to Deep Dream.
+Dewey intends to use Deep Dream for real-time mass surveillance alongside the latest incarnation of the CIA's targeted assassination "Beta" program, a more ruthless version of Blackbriar, in which the assassin can murder anyone to get to the target.
+However, Kalloor decides against giving the CIA access to Deep Dream.
+Dewey authorizes The Asset to assassinate both Kalloor and Lee after discovering that she is helping Bourne.

-Dewey authorizes the Asset to assassinate Kalloor and Lee, having discovered that she is helping Bourne.
-Bourne thwarts the assassinations and confronts Dewey in his suite.
-Dewey attempts to stage an ambush, but is killed by Lee, whose involvement in Dewey's death is covered up by Bourne.
-Bourne pursues the Asset, and the pair ends up crashing into the Riviera casino.
-Bourne chases the Asset down into the sewers and engage in a fight that ends with Bourne killing the Asset.
+Bourne thwarts the assassinations, then fights through several CIA agents before eventually confronting Dewey in his suite.
+Dewey attempts to stage an ambush, but is killed by Lee.
+Bourne agrees to cover up her involvement, then pursues The Asset.
+They crash into the Riviera casino, eventually finding their way into the sewers, where their fight ends with Bourne killing The Asset.

-Lee, whose involvement in Dewey's death was covered up, volunteers herself to Russell as the new CIA director.
-She outlines her plan to bring Bourne back to the agency, but is prepared to kill him if he refuses.
-Lee meets with Bourne, who says he will consider the offer.
-Lee returns only to realize Bourne had her and Russell's conversation recorded, indicating he was aware of her true intentions, as he disappears again.
+Some time later, Lee volunteers herself to Russell as the new CIA director.
+She outlines her plan to bring Bourne back to the agency, noting that she is prepared to kill him if he refuses.
+Lee then meets face-to-face with Bourne, who says he will consider the offer.
+She returns to her car to find a tape of her conversation with Russell — Bourne had followed Lee and was aware of her true intentions during the face-to-face meeting.
+Then, Bourne disappears again.